mautic/documentation/campaigns/campaign_builder.md

 # Campaign Builder

 The Mautic campaign builder gives you a blank canvas upon which to build your campaign workflow.
 The overall interface is clean and simple with easy to use actions and decisions.
-These actions and decisions can be either clicked or dragged and dropped onto the campaign builder canvas.
+These actions, decisions, or conditions can be either clicked or dragged and dropped onto the campaign builder canvas.

 ### Actions